-“Yes,” the MP replies, “But some men don’t get the chance to go to the right schools.
+“Yes,” the Labour MP replies, “But some men don’t get the chance to go to the right schools.
 Some men feel under privileged.
 That, I’m told, enormously increases their appetite as well as their cunning.”

 "Good God," Forbes retorts, “Don’t you know what sort of an education Wilder has?
 He’d never forgive me if I told you.”